Secured the set-aside of a treaty award against Lesotho

 Who uses it?

 The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction, and Samsung C&T; Australia’s Thiess; and China Machine New Energy Corporation.

 It also has metals and mining clients such as Sumitomo, Bhushan Power & Steel and Global Steel Philippines.

 In the telecoms sector it has advised AT&T, and other well-known clients are Kempinski Hotels, Singapore Airlines and Air Asia.

 In 2012, Rajah & Tann secured a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
-The award was set aside by the Singapore High Court in 2014 but the award was partly reinstated in 2015.
+The award was set aside by the Singapore High Court in 2014 but partly reinstated a year later.

-Also in that year, the firm settled a series of disputes worth a combined US$8 billion for the owners of an Indonesian goldmine.
+The firm settled a series of disputes worth a combined US$8 billion in 2015 for the owners of an Indonesian goldmine.